 Gateway entrances serve as the residents and visitor first impression of the city.
-As the 2016

-Comprehensive Plan found the entrances are inconsistent in their landscape and signage approach which was also identified as a potential negative impact on the community.
-The following issues were highlighted as part of the 2016 Comprehensive Plan
+As the 2016 Comprehensive Plan found the entrances are inconsistent in their landscape and signage approach which was also identified as a potential negative impact on the community.
+The following issues were highlighted as part of the 2016 Comprehensive Plan Identified Issues

-Identified Issues

-- 1. Quality of Landscape - andscaping at each entry is not consistent in design and/or maintenance.
-Some entries do not have any landscape improvements - 2.
-HWY 290 Construction Activity Impact - The Highway 290 construction activities have negatively impacted the primary entrances into the city, Senate and Jones Road.
-The two signs are scheduled to be removed by TxDOT sometime during the project.
-A complete rebuilding of the signage and landscape will be needed, but this could also be an opportunity for the city to create a comprehensive vision for the gateway entrances throughout the city.
+1. Quality of Landscape

+" Landscaping at each entry is not consistent in design and/or maintenance.
+Some entries do not have any landscape improvements will be needed, but this could also be an opportunity for the city to create a comprehensive vision for the gateway entrances throughout the city.
 See Figure 7.4, Highway 290 Construction Activities, below.